- IFRS 9 Financial Instruments is mandatory for annual periods starting on or after 1 January 2018

 Financial assets with embedded derivatives

-The classification and measurement of financial assets containing embedded derivatives has been simplified.
+The classification and measurement of financial assets containing embedded derivatives has been simplified (see Chapter 4.3).
 Bifurcation is no longer required when the host contract is a financial asset within the scope of IFRS 9.

-Financial assets must be reclassified between categories when the business model for managing those financial assets changes.
+Financial assets must be reclassified between categories when the business model for managing those financial assets changes (see Chapter 4.4).
 This is the only circumstance under which reclassification is allowed, so such changes are expected to be uncommon.
 No reclassification of financial liabilities is permitted.

-The new standard replaces the “incurred loss” model with an “expected credit loss” model.
+IFRS 9 (Chapter 5.5) requires impairment for a financial asset to be assessed based on an "expected credit loss" model, which replaces the "incurred loss" model used in IAS 39.
 This change is anticipated to generate more useful information about an entity’s expected credit losses on financial instruments.

 Specifically, the standard requires entities to account for expected credit losses from the moment when financial instruments are first recognised, rather than when a trigger event occurs.
 Entities are required “to update the amount of expected credit losses recognised at each reporting date to reflect changes in credit risk,” according to the International Accounting Standards Board (IASB).

 The expected credit loss model applies to all financial instruments that are subject to impairment accounting, including trade receivables and lease receivables.
-This is another way that the new standard is simpler than its predecessor.
 The model measures 12-month expected credit losses and lifetime expected credit losses.

 - make hedge accounting easier to understand